Mabel Gweneth Humphreys: Awards and legacy

 Humphreys earned the Governor General's Gold Medal in 1932, which was awarded to the college student with the highest grade point average in Canada.

 The M. Gweneth Humphreys Award of the Association for Women in Mathematics is named in her honor.
 Each year, this award is presented to a mathematics educator who has encouraged women undergraduates to pursue mathematical careers.

 Personal life

 Humphreys was born on October 22, 1911 in South Vancouver, British Columbia.

-Her mother, Mabel Jane Thomas (1885-1963), was born in London, England and worked as a dressmaker and a florist.
+Her mother, Mabel Jane Thomas (1885-1963), was born in London, England, and worked as a dressmaker and a florist.

-Her father was Richard Humphreys (1880-1969), a machinist who was born in Pwllheli in Northwest Wales.
+Her father was Richard Humphreys (1880-1969), a machinist who was born in Pwllheli, Wales.
 Her parents were married in 1910, and Humphreys was their only child.
 In 1941, Humphreys became a naturalized U.S. citizen.

 Humphreys' hobbies included gardening and reading.

 She was an active member of the Natural Bridge Appalachian Trail Club.

-She lived in Lynchburg, Virginia through her retirement in 1980 until her death on October 6, 2006.
+She lived in Lynchburg, Virginia, through her retirement in 1980 until her death on October 6, 2006.